AguaClara/Textbook/Flocculation/Floc_Design.rst

    Flow path through a vertical flow hydraulic flocculator

 Since baffles are the source of head loss via minor losses, we need to find the minor loss coefficient of one baffle if we want to be able to quantify its head loss.
 To do this, we apply fluid mechanics intuition and check it against a computational fluid dynamics (CFD) simulation.
 Flow around a 90° bend has a vena contracta value of around :math:`\Pi_{vc} = 0.62`.
-Flow around a 180° bend therefore has a value of :math:`\color{red}{\Pi_{vc, \, baffle} = \Pi_{vc}^2 = 0.384}`.
+Flow around a 180° bend therefore has a value of :math:`\color{red}{\Pi_{vc}^{baffle} = \Pi_{vc}^2 = 0.384}`.
 This number is roughly confirmed with CFD, as shown in the image below.

 .. _figure_cfd_VC_baffle: